CPMpy/cpmpy/docs/modeling.md

 You can also call `v.value()` on these n-dimensional arrays, which will return an n-dimensional **numpy** array of values.
 And you can do vectorized operations and comparisons, like in regular numpy.
 As we will see below, this is very convenient and avoids having to write out many loops.
 It also makes it compatible with many existing scientific python tools, including machine learning and visualisation libraries, so a lot less glue code to write.

 See [the API documentation on variables](api/expressions/variables.html) for more detailed information.

+Note that decision variables are not tied to a model.
+You can use the same variable in different models; its value() will be the one of the last succesful solve call.

 ## Creating a model